How to find a will and get a copy of it

 The executor is named in the will, so it is important to find the will to identify who the executor, or executors are.
 The role of the executor is crucial.
 They are responsible for dealing with the estate and applying for probate.
 They collect all the assets, pay the liabilities, deal with the tax and distribute the estate according to the terms of the will.
 They can also be held responsible for any financial errors.

-So, to get this process underway the very first step is to locate the Will.
+So, to get this process underway the very first step is to find the will.
 There are various ways this can be done.

 First, check any property the deceased resided in.
 Most people keep their will in a place of safety along with their other private papers.
 If it isn’t there then talk to any care home they were in, speak to the hospital where they died or ask close friends and neighbours.